turingschool/career-development-curriculum-site/module_two/mod2_career_journal_prompts.md

 3. What other steps will you take this week to update your branding or practice your story?

 ### Mod 2 Week 3: Job Search Strategies <a name="week-3"></a>
+Assess your habits from week 2: how did you spend your time this past week?
+What was effective in your habits?
+What could be more effective?
+What steps will you take to make that happen?

 Reflect on how you’ve spent your time so far at Turing to gauge your engagement and energy:
 * When have you been excited, focused, and enjoyed your work?
 * When have you felt bored, restless, or unhappy?